MKJSM/log-args/README.md

 ---

+## ⚠️ Limitations

+- Only works with the `tracing` crate macros (`info!`, `debug!`, `warn!`, `error!`, `trace!`).
+- **No span support:** The macro does not create or use spans.
+- **No log level attribute:** You must use the desired `tracing` macro directly in your function body.
+- All arguments you wish to log must implement `Debug`.

+---

-## 📜 License
+## 📝 License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/MKJSM/log-args/blob/main/LICENSE) file for details.
+See [LICENSE](LICENSE) for details.

+---

-## 🤝 Contributing
+## 📚 Contributing & Support

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.
+- PRs and issues are welcome!
+- See the examples directory for more advanced usage.
+- For questions or help, please open an issue on GitHub.

 ---